SMS Muar

 Sekolah Menengah Sains Muar (Muar Science Secondary School; abbreviated SAMURA) is a full boarding public residential school (Sekolah Berasrama Penuh) in Tanjung Agas, Tangkak (formerly part of Muar), Johor, Malaysia.
 It is the only government-funded school in the Tangkak district bearing the title Science School.
 In 2011, the school was awarded with the Sekolah Berprestasi Tinggi or High Performance School title, awarded to schools in Malaysia that have met stringent criteria including academic achievement, strength of alumni, international recognition, network and linkages.
-Their performance in the recent 2021's Sijil Pelajaran Malaysia examination is GPS of 1.53.
+Their performance in the recent 2024's Sijil Pelajaran Malaysia examination is GPS of 1.75 .The school is also an adopted school for Multimedia University.

 History

 The school was established on 31 May 1983 in Tanjung Agas, Muar, Johor, on a 42 acre site near the main road that connects the cities of Muar and Tangkak.
 204 first-former students registered that day.
 In the following month, a second group of 421 students under the sponsorship of Malaysian Department of Civil Service registered to undergo TOEFL preparation course for overseas universities.
 A third group of students, consisting of 175 fourth-former students, registered on 1 September 1983.

 The school enrolled Form 1 students at the beginning of its operation.
 However commencing from 1988, SMS Muar ceased the intake of Form 1 students.
 Since then, it accepted only Form 4 students.
 Although for a short and limited period of time from 1991 to 1994, it did receive Upper and Lower Sixth formers as well.
 SMS Muar has now resumed to accept intakes of the Form 1 students commencing from 2016 until to-date.

 In 1992, the school achieved a 100% grade one (1st.
 Grade) result in the Sijil Pelajaran Malaysia (Malaysian Certificate of Education).
 Upon completion of the Sixth Formers batch of STPM 1994, the school was chosen to provide a matriculation programme for Universiti Malaysia Sabah from 1995 up until May 2000.
-Thereafter until 2015, SMS Muar (lovingly acronymed as "SAMURA") has only fourth and fifth formers.
+Thereafter until 2015, SMS Muar (acronym "SAMURA") has only fourth and fifth formers.

-From 2005 until 2009, SAMURA achieved no. 1 ranks for SPM examination results in Johor school for four consecutive years from 2005 to 2009, outperforming other SBP schools in the state primarily Sekolah Tun Fatimah and Sekolah Menengah Sains Johor.
+SAMURA achieved no. 1 ranks for SPM examination results in Johor school for four consecutive years from 2005 to 2009, outperforming other SBP schools in the state primarily Sekolah Tun Fatimah and Sekolah Menengah Sains Johor.

-In 2016, after the redelineation of districts & introduction of a few new districts in Johor DT state, SAMURA was classified as a school within the district of Tangkak and no longer under the administration of Muar district.
+In 2016, after the redelineation of districts & introduction of a few new districts in Johor DT state, SAMURA is classified as a school within the district of Tangkak and no longer under the administration of Muar district.